The Vital Program

 Individuals enrolled into ICMT services also will need the level of care provided by this intensive team and this will be assessed by BHRD DRS staff in collaboration with ICMT providers.

-Provided by the ICMT, services will be an intensive, flexible community-based team that provides mental health and substance use disorder treatment integrated with primary health care and life skills development.
+An intensive, flexible community-based team that provides mental health and substance use disorder treatment integrated with primary health care and life skills development.
 This comprehensive team-based approach will center the participants’ self-determination and individual recovery goals.
 The ICMT will also provide ongoing coordination with criminal justice system partners in order to support reentry and reduce incarceration and crisis system utilization.
 The following evidence-based and best practices will be used in this service delivery:

 - Motivational Interviewing